-Some of the features available in Oracle Database 11g Release 2 (11.2) JDBC drivers are the following:
+Some of the features available in Oracle Database 12c Release 1 (12.1) JDBC drivers are the following:

-- Wrapper Pattern Support
+- Wrapper Pattern Support (page 3-7)

-- SQLXML Type
+- SQLXML Type (page 3-8)

-- Enhanced Exception Hierarchy and SQLException
+- Enhanced Exception Hierarchy and SQLException (page 3-10)

-- The RowId Data Type
+- The Rowld Data Type (page 3-10)

-- LOB Creation
+- LOB Creation (page 3-11)

-- National Language Character Set Support
+- National Language Character Set Support (page 3-12)

-Wrapper Pattern Support
+3.3.1 Wrapper Pattern Support

 Wrapper pattern is a common coding pattern used in Java applications to provide extensions beyond the traditional JDBC API that are specific to a data source.
 You may need to use these extensions to access the resources that are wrapped as proxy class instances representing the actual resources.
-JDBC 4.0 introduces the Wrapper interface that describes a standard mechanism to access these wrapped resources represented by their proxy, to permit direct access to the resource delegates.
+JDBC 4.0 introduces the wrapper interface that describes a standard mechanism to access these wrapped resources represented by their proxy, to permit direct access to the resource delegates.

-The Wrapper interface provides the following two methods:
+The wrapper interface provides the following two methods: